dlentrodt/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a [Georg H. Endress postdoctoral fellow](https://www.quantum.unibas.ch/g-h-e-postdoc-cluster/) working in the [Quantum Optics and Statistics group](https://www.quantum.uni-freiburg.de/) of [Andreas Buchleitner](https://www.frias.uni-freiburg.de/en/people/fellows/current-fellows/buchleitner) at the University of Freiburg.
+I am interested in quantum optics and photonics, both on the theoretical and on the experimental side.

-I am a PhD student in the [quantum dynamics group](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/correlated-and-x-ray-quantum-dynamics) of [Jörg Evers](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/people/joerg-evers) in the [theory division](https://www.mpi-hd.mpg.de/keitel/) lead by [Christoph H. Keitel](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/people/christoph-h-keitel-director) at the Max Planck Institute for Nuclear Physics in Heidelberg.
-I am interested in quantum optics and photonics both on the theoretical and on the experimental side.
+Previously, I was a PhD student in the [quantum dynamics group](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/correlated-and-x-ray-quantum-dynamics) of [Jörg Evers](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/people/joerg-evers) in the [theory division](https://www.mpi-hd.mpg.de/keitel/) led by [Christoph H. Keitel](https://www.mpi-hd.mpg.de/mpi/en/forschung/abteilungen-und-gruppen/theoretische-quantendynamik-und-quantenelektrodynamik/people/christoph-h-keitel-director) at the Max Planck Institute for Nuclear Physics in Heidelberg.

-# In my current research, I mainly develop theoretical tools for open quantum systems with a special emphasis on the "high energy frontier" of quantum optics: the quest to use hard X-ray photons for studying novel quantum phenomena and, vice versa, to improve applications of X-rays by quantum optical methods.
+[//]: # (In my current research, I mainly develop theoretical tools for open quantum systems with a special emphasis on the "high energy frontier" of quantum optics: the quest to use hard X-ray photons for studying novel quantum phenomena and, vice versa, to improve applications of X-rays by quantum optical methods.)

-# In parallel, I also contribute to and perform experiments at large-scale X-ray facilities to establish X-ray quantum optics and nuclear cavity QED as new platforms.
+[//]: # (In parallel, I also contribute to and perform experiments at large-scale X-ray facilities to establish X-ray quantum optics and nuclear cavity QED as new platforms.)